 The Group measures the loss allowance of its accounts receivable at an amount equal to lifetime expected credit losses.
-The assessment of the Group's loss allowance as at March 31, 2024, December 31, 2023 and March 31, 2023 are as follows:
+The assessment of the Group's loss allowance as at March 31, 2025, December 31, 2024 and March 31, 2024 are as follows:

-The Group considers the grouping of accounts receivable (including accounts receivable-related parties) by counterparties' credit rating and the historical credit loss experience shows that different customer segments do not have significantly different loss patters.
+The Group considers the grouping of accounts receivable (including notes receivable and accounts receivable-related parties) by counterparties' credit rating and the historical credit loss experience shows that different customer segments do not have significantly different loss patters.
 Therefore, the loss allowance of contact assets is measured with no distinction between groups and its loss allowance is measured by using a provision matrix, details are as follows: